MirolimMajidov/EventMessaging/README.md

     }
 }
 ```
-The event provider support a few types: `RabbitMq`-for RabbitMQ message, `Sms`-for SMS message, `WebHook`- for WebHook call, `Email` for sending email, `Unknown` for other unknown type messages.
+The event provider support a few types: `MessageBroker`-for RabbitMQ message or any other message broker, `Sms`-for SMS message, `WebHook`- for WebHook call, `Email` for sending email, `Unknown` for other unknown type messages.
-Depend on the event provider, the event subscriber must implement the necessary publisher interface: `IRabbitMqEventPublisher`, `ISmsEventPublisher`, `IWebHookEventPublisher`, `IEmailEventPublisher` and `IEventPublisher`- for `Unknown` provider type.
+Depend on the event provider, the event subscriber must implement the necessary publisher interface: `IMessageBrokerEventPublisher`, `ISmsEventPublisher`, `IWebHookEventPublisher`, `IEmailEventPublisher` and `IUnknownEventPublisher`- for `Unknown` provider type.

 Now you can inject the `IEventSenderManager` interface from anywhere in your application, and use the `Send` method to publish your event.